create3000/x_ite/docs/_posts/components/VolumeRendering/BoundaryEnhancementVolumeStyle.md

 ### SFFloat [in, out] **opacityFactor** 2 <small>[0,∞)</small>

-OpacityFactor k_ge is the power function to control the slope of the opacity curve to highlight the set of data.
+*opacityFactor* k_ge is the power function to control the slope of the opacity curve to highlight the set of data.

 ### SFFloat [in, out] **retainedOpacity** 0.2 <small>[0,1]</small>

-RetainedOpacity k_gc is the amount of initial opacity to mix into the output
+*retainedOpacity* k_gc is the amount of initial opacity to mix into the output

 ## External Links